Chest & Lung CT Scans: Info and Get a Scan

 How long does a chest CT scan take?

-CT scans can be completed in under a minute.
+The scan itself can take from under a minute to a few minutes.
 However, your appointment may be up to 30 minutes long, to allow time for getting changed, administering the contrast agent (if required), filling in any paperwork on-site, and discussing any questions you might have.

 Next steps: